 The programme variation was a key component for the conference success.
 There was plenty of opportunity for sharing many kinds of knowledge: both in-depth and highly specialized knowledge, general and inspiring insights from other fields, peer knowledge and reflective knowledge.

 It was all spiced up with brilliant presentations from speakers, sensory experiences, humour – and lots of participant engagement, ensuring that various learning styles were being incorporated throughout the entire programme.

 Among other things, the conference featured our ever-popular Knowledge Bazaar – find out more about it here.

-As part of the conference, all participants were sent on an audio-walk where they were asked about different aspects of their daily dialogue with patients.
+As part of the conference, all participants were sent on an audio-walk where they were asked to reflect on how they talk to patients about the psychological aspects of their situation.
+And how they help their patients stay motivated and adhere to lifelong treatment.

-The focus was on how to help patients maintain motivation when being in a lifelong treatment.
-Listening to a podcast – produced in five different languages – the participants walked through different settings, where they met patients, read facts from different studies on patient behaviour and preferences.
-The storyline provided an insight into how different patients reactions and needs are.
-What is important in the life of one person, is not important for another.
+Listening to a podcast – produced in six different languages – the participants walked through different settings, where they met patients, read facts from different studies on patient behaviour and preferences.
+The main point was to demonstrate that patients cope very differently and have different needs – but all together, the mental part plays a huge role.

-Finally, PLUS Agency was responsible for the logistics and organisation of the entire confere
+Finally, PLUS Agency was responsible for the logistics and organisation of the entire conference.